NikolajCS/Network-Security-Groups/README.md

 - Now I will connect to the Windows Virtual Machine via Remote Desktop.

-- To do that I will get the public IP adress of the Windows vm, which can be found in Microsoft Azure > Virtual Machines > Next to the Virtual Machine, you will see the public IP address and paste it into Remote Desktop
+- To do that I will get the public IP adress of the Windows VM, which can be found in Microsoft Azure > Virtual Machines > Next to the Virtual Machine, you will see the public IP address and paste it into Remote Desktop

 ![image](https://github.com/user-attachments/assets/db322e33-9432-49a4-a1f5-bd1891ce9d71)